 Urban Neighborhoods are primarily residential areas with a range of housing types.
-Single-family homes and duplexes are most common, although multi-family housing predominates along arterial and collector streets, particularly those with transit.
+Singlefamily homes and duplexes are most common, although multi-family housing predominates along arterial and collector streets, particularly those with transit.
 Multi-family housing, schools, neighborhood parks, religious institutions and cemeteries may also be scattered throughout Urban Neighborhoods.
 Limited neighborhoodserving commercial may also be present, typically at intersections of arterial and/or collector streets.
-Urban Neighborhood is the largest land use area in Saint Paul.